 The Economist Intelligence Unit rates Melbourne number three of the Top 10 Cities to live in on the planet.

 Just be sure to get a good night’s kip before starting out on your Easter road trip drive.
-You want to be fresh for to keep your defensive driving skills front of mind for regional and metro driving.
+You’ll also want to check out our Easter road safety guide so you can road trip like a pro.

 Where does the Great Ocean Road start and finish?